Preload Key Requests

 How can WP Rocket help if it’s a CSS file?

-Optimize CSS Delivery will automatically add preload to CSS files.
+Load CSS Asynchronously and Remove Unused CSS features will automatically add preload to CSS files.

 In that case you may add the preload directive manually: